Tech stocks rally after an early loss, leading market higher

+Nearly 90% of the stocks in the benchmark S&P 500 rose.
 Technology stocks helped power the broad gains.
 Pricey valuations for many of the bigger technology companies give them more sway in directing the broader market higher or lower.
-Apple rose 1%.
+Microsoft rose 1.7%.

-Retailers and health care companies also rose.
-Amazon rose 2.9%.
-Johnson & Johnson rose 3% after reporting surprisingly good earnings while also raising its dividend.
+Retailers and health care companies also helped lift the market.
+Amazon rose 3.5%.
+Johnson & Johnson rose 3.1% after reporting surprisingly good earnings while also raising its dividend.

-Energy stocks lagged the broader market.
-U.S. crude oil prices fell 5% and natural gas prices slumped 9.4%.
+Energy stocks were the only laggard.
+U.S. crude oil prices fell 5.2% and natural gas prices slumped 8.2%.

 The latest round of earnings comes as investors try to gauge how companies and consumers are dealing with rising inflation that has made everything from food to clothing and gas more expensive.